-Revenue from the state was consistent in 2021 with prior year in the Regional Library Basic Support System funds.
+Revenue from the state increased in 2022 in comparison to prior year in the Regional Library Basic Support System funds.

 The Library's revenue is substantially received from six sources: city, county, state, federal grants/special projects, investment income, and other (fees, gifts, and charges).
 The following graph illustrates the major sources of these revenues and related percentages: